jaylzv/wtwc-bsc-thesis-fri-2025/README.md

 # Bachelor's Thesis Project: Privacy-Preserving Cookieless Tracking: Techniques, Challenges, and Innovations

 This repository contains the code and documentation for my bachelor's thesis project.
 The project aims to evaluate the effectiveness of various privacy measures implemented by different web browsers, search engines and extensions.
-By running a series of automated tests, the project assesses how well these measures protect users against common tracking techniques such as fingerprinting and bounce tracking.
+By running a series of automated tests, the project assesses how well these measures protect users against common tracking techniques such as fingerprinting, bounce tracking and link decorating.

 ## Features

-- Automated testing of privacy measures across multiple browsers and search engines.
+- Automated testing of privacy measures across multiple browsers, search engines and extensions.
-- Customizable test configurations, allowing users to specify which tests, browsers, and search engines to use.
+- Customizable test configurations, allowing users to specify which tests, browsers, search engines and extensions to use.
-- Debug mode for detailed logging and troubleshooting.

 ### Note: